Correlation attack

-Correlation attacks are a class of cryptographic known-plaintext attacks for breaking stream ciphers whose keystream is generated by combining the output of several linear-feedback shift registers (LFSRs) using a Boolean function.
-Correlation attacks exploit a statistical weakness arising from certain choices of the Boolean function.
-The cipher is not inherently insecure if there is a choice of the Boolean function that avoids this weakness.
+Correlation attacks are a class of cryptographic known-plaintext attacks for breaking stream ciphers whose keystreams are generated by combining the output of several linear-feedback shift registers (LFSRs) using a Boolean function.
+Correlation attacks exploit a statistical weakness that arises from the specific Boolean function chosen for the keystream.
+While some Boolean functions are vulnerable to correlation attacks, stream ciphers generated using such functions are not inherently insecure.

 Explanation

-Correlation attacks are possible when there is a significant correlation between the output state of an individual LFSR in the keystream generator and the output of the Boolean function that combines the output state of all of the LFSRs.
-In combination with partial knowledge of the keystream, which is derived from partial knowledge of the plain text, the two are simply compared using an XOR logic gate.
-This allows an attacker to brute-force the key for the individual LFSR and the rest of the system separately.
-For instance, if in a keystream generator in which four 8-bit LFSRs are combined to produce the keystream, and one of the registers is correlated to the Boolean function output, one can brute force it first and the remaining three, for a total attack complexity of 28 + 224.
+Correlation attacks become possible when a significant correlation exists between the output state of an individual LFSR in the keystream generator and the output of the Boolean function that combines the output states of all the LFSRs.
+These attacks are employed in combination with partial knowledge of the keystream, which is derived from partial knowledge of the plaintext.
+The two are then compared using an XOR logic gate.
+This vulnerability allows an attacker to brute-force the key for the individual LFSR and the rest of the system separately.
+For instance, in a keystream generator where four 8-bit LFSRs are combined to produce the keystream, and if one of the registers is correlated to the Boolean function output, it becomes possible to brute force it first, followed by the remaining three LFSRs.
+As a result, the total attack complexity becomes 28 + 224.

 Compared to the cost of launching a brute-force attack on the entire system, with complexity 232, this represents an attack effort saving factor of just under 256.
 If a second register is correlated with the function, the process may be repeated and decrease the attack complexity down to 28 + 28 + 216 for an effort saving factor of just under 65028.
-In this sense, correlation attacks can be considered divide-and-conquer algorithms.